Jasv06/swot_manipulation/README.md

 roslaunch ur_ros_driver ur_full_driver.launch
 ```
 #### Starting the azure kinect
-3. You can start the azure kinect either in your computer or the onboard.
+3. You can start the azure kinect either in your computer or the onboard via:
 ```sh
 roslaunch swot_launch swot_k4a.launch
 ```
 #### Starting YOLO
-3. Yolo can be started in your computer, but it is highly recommended to start it in the YOLO Jetson.
+4. Yolo can be started in your computer, but it is highly recommended to start it in the YOLO Jetson.
+The first step is to switch
 ```sh
 ssh irobot@192.168.0.6
 ```